i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Update wild Pokemon to use new regional dex.
     - TMs 51-120 need descriptions.
         - Use move descriptions as a base.
+    - Add new incense items to the world.
     - New incense items need graphics.
     - Give player other fossils and set up the conversion process.
     - Unobtainable Legendary Pokemon need locations.